InterPro - Teaching Resources for Instructors - Online Course Pre-flight Checklist

 - Publish your course site; for Canvas, see How do I publish a course?

 - Post a Welcome Message to students; for Canvas, see How do I add an announcement in a course?
-Also see EPD - Instructor Welcome Message: Creating a Positive Presence in Your Online Course.
+Also see InterPro - Instructor Welcome Message: Creating a Positive Presence in Your Online Course.
 It includes a welcome message template you can customize and use for your own course.
 Include anything that is relevant and useful for students to get a strong start in your course.
 Be sure to publish your course site first, or students won't receive a notification of your announcement.

 During the first week of class